In today’s fast-paced world, remote patient monitoring (RPM) has emerged as a game-changing solution for healthcare providers and patients.

 By tracking weight changes, people can monitor how their behaviors affect their health and help manage conditions like stroke, type 2 diabetes, heart disease, and certain forms of cancer.
 Doctors use Bluetooth scales to intervene and help their patients.

 CPT Code 99453 is a medical code that describes the initial set-up and monitoring of a patient’s vital signs using remote monitoring technology.
-This can include monitoring their weight, blood pressure, pulse rate, and respiratory rate.
+This includes initial setup and patient education for devices monitoring physiologic data like weight, blood pressure, or glucose levels.

 The code covers the cost of setting up the necessary equipment and educating the patient on using them.